Delhi–Alwar Regional Rapid Transit System: History

 Of the aforesaid corridors, Delhi-Alwar, Delhi-Panipat and Delhi-Meerut are to be constructed in the first phase.
 The Urban Mass Transit Company was commissioned to conduct a feasibility study on 23 March 2010.
 The study thus submitted was approved by the Planning Board in 2012.
 The contract was then transferred to NCRTC on 18 January 2017 to carry the study forward.

-On 15 June 2018, the first phase of the project, a 100 km long segment from Hazrat Nizamuddin to Shahjahanpur-Neemrana-Behror, slated to cost an estimated ₹25,000 crore (or USD $ billion), was approved by the Haryana government.
+On 15 June 2018, the first phase of the project, a 100 km long segment from Hazrat Nizamuddin to Shahjahanpur-Neemrana-Behror, slated to cost an estimated ₹25,000 crore (or US$ billion), was approved by the Haryana government.

 Construction

-Construction of the Delhi-Alwar RRTS is likely to commence from April 2026, lasting until November 2031.
+Construction of the Delhi-Alwar RRTS is likely to commence from August 2026, lasting until November 2031.

 Stations

 There will be total 22 stations in total; 16 (11 elevated and five underground) will be built in the first phase and the rest in later phases.